Penny Hardaway: Phoenix Suns (1999–2004)

-Hardaway landed in Phoenix via a sign-and-trade with Orlando before the start of 1999–2000 NBA season to team with fellow All-Star guard Jason Kidd, forming what the Suns labeled BackCourt 2000.
+Hardaway landed in Phoenix on a 7-year, $86.6 million contract via a sign-and-trade with the Magic to team with fellow All-Star guard Jason Kidd, with Danny Manning, Pat Garrity and two future first round-draft picks going to Orlando.
 Injuries to Hardaway's foot and Kidd's ankle allowed them to play just 45 games together (33–12 with both in lineup).
 In 60 games Hardaway averaged 16.9 points, 5.8 rebounds, 5.3 assists, and 1.6 steals with a 42–18 record.
 The Suns finished with a 53–29 record and a 5th seed in the Western Conference Playoffs.
 The ankle injury to Kidd forced him to miss most of the first-round series against the defending champion San Antonio Spurs.
 Hardaway stepped up and recorded a 17-point, 13-assist, 12-rebound triple-double in a crucial Game 3 win.
 The Suns disposed of the Spurs in four games.
-The Conference Semi-Finals pitted Hardaway against his former teammate Shaquille O'Neal and the Lakers.
+The Conference Semi-Finals pitted Hardaway against his former teammate Shaquille O'Neal and the Los Angeles Lakers.
 The Suns fell short to the eventual champion Lakers in 5 games.
 Hardaway averaged 20.3 points, 5.7 assists, 4.9 rebounds, 1.6 steals, and 1 block per game during the nine playoff games.

 The outlook was optimistic heading into the 2000–01 NBA season, but two microfracture surgeries on his left knee forced Hardaway to miss all but four games during the season.
 In those four games he averaged 9.8 points, 4.5 rebounds, 3.8 assists, and 1.5 steals.

 Hardaway entered the 2001–02 NBA season healthy and managed to play in 80 regular-season games.
-Kidd and Chris Dudley had been traded to the New Jersey Nets for new point guard Stephon Marbury, Johnny Newman, and Soumaila Samake.
+Jason Kidd and Chris Dudley had been traded to the New Jersey Nets for new point guard Stephon Marbury, Johnny Newman, and Soumaila Samake.
 Kidd's pass-first style was switched with Marbury's shoot-first style which led to Hardaway and Marbury butting heads.
 Hardaway managed to average 19.9 points, 5.4 rebounds, 4.6 assists, and 1.7 steals during the month of November.
 The team traded for guard Joe Johnson during the season which relegated Hardaway to the bench for the first time in his career.
 Despite this he averaged 12 points, 4.4 rebounds, 4.1 assists, and 1.5 steals during the regular season.